 An SEA is an alternative to a full probate administration in Texas and is available in limited circumstances.

 When can I use a Small Estate Affidavit in Texas?

-Small Estate Affidavits (SEAs) can be an affordable way to transfer property to a decedent’s heirs.
-You may be able to use an SEA to probate an estate in Texas if you meet all of the requirements of Texas Estates Code Chapter 205.
-The important requirements include:
+You may be able to use a SEA in Texas if you meet all of the requirements set out in the Texas Estate Code chapter 205.